helena-project/beetle/pygatt/README.md

 to the OS, the underlying link and the network.

 ## ManagedSocket
-This wraps around a regular socket, either with datagrams or a stream.
+This wraps around a regular socket, either with seqpackets or a stream.

 ## GattClient
 This is bound to a ManagedSocket and allows the application to discover